ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/01-problems-algorithm-and-programs.md

 without changing the underlying algorithm.

 Not every computer program implements an algorithm.
-One requirement on an algorithm is that it terminates for an input.
+One requirement on an algorithm is that it terminates for every input.
 Most applications do not: for instance, a web browser does not process input and then terminate, it only terminates when the user closes it.
 The code of a web browser will however contain several functions that implement